mikecvet/nl-sh/README.md

 - Can use in any window-based or remote terminal setting, as an overlay on top of the current envionment's shell
 - Accepts either direct system commands, or expressive language-based commands, which are interpreted by an LLM
 - Loads prior shell history (bash, ksh, tcsh, zsh), allows history navigation and updates underlying shell history with executed commands
-- Supports GPT 3.5 Turbo, GPT 4, and any locally-available GGUF LLM model
+- Supports GPT 3.5 Turbo, GPT 4, Claude 2.1, and any locally-available open-source GGUF-formatted LLM

 In particular, I've had success with `Mistral 7B Instruct`, and `CodeLlama 7B`.
 Some other OS models, such as raw `Llama2` do not work as well; often because they're a little too chatty and helpful =)